ldjogo2/compressionLearning/README.md

 # compressionTechniques
 ### Generel Info

+*NOTE: In the middle of creating this repo I discovered a fabulous resource for guiding someone interested in data compresson: https://go-compression.github.io/.
+Please check this page out as it is great!*

 We need compression to be able to send files over a network in a effecient manner and to be able to save space on our VMs.

 The techniques to achieve compression fall under 2 categories: lossy and lossless(def. evident from words).